pulibrary/bibdata/docs/action_notes.md

 583 field.
 It displays as a link in the catalog if a 583$u is present, otherwise it displays as plain text.

-Action notes are only indexed if the second indicator is 1 and one or more of the following is true:
+Action notes are only indexed if the first indicator is 1 and one or more of the following is true:

 * The record is a SCSB record